3mdeb/blog.3mdeb.com/source/_posts/2016-11-23-starting-with-mdeb-os-for-linux-and-command-line-enthusiast.markdown

 I hope this tutorial add something or help resolving some issue that you may struggle with.
-As you can see mbed is not perfect, but it looks like it may serve as great replacement for previous environments ie. custome IDE from various vendors.
+As you can see mbed is not perfect, but it looks like it may serve as great replacement for previous environments ie. custom IDE from various vendors.
 What would be useful to verify is for sure OpenOCD with STLink to see if whole development stack is ready to use under Linux.
 In next post I will try to start work with Atmel SAM G55 and mbed OS.